paketo-buildpacks/yourkit/README.md

 # `docker.io/paketobuildpacks/yourkit`
-The Paketo YourKit Buildpack is a Cloud Native Buildpack that contributes the [YourKit][y] Agent and configures it to connect to the service.
+The Paketo Buildpack for YourKit is a Cloud Native Buildpack that contributes the [YourKit][y] Agent and configures it to connect to the service.

 [y]: https://www.yourkit.com